Let’s talk about the best air bike (AirBike or Assault Bike) for 2022. We’ve got details on all the popular models.

 Lastly, look for a comprehensive and long duration warranty.
 Whether the equipment will be used by a few people in a home or garage gym, or in a CrossFit box, it’s good to know any defects or breakage will be covered.
 Please note warranties will not cover improper use and regular wear and tear, of course.

 Best Air Bike Accessories

 One of the benefits of exercising with an air bike is that they are customizable, to a degree.

-Phone holders are also popular.
+Smartphone holders are also popular.

-Air Bike: Assault Airbike by Assault Fitness
+Assault AirBike by Assault Fitness

 It’s one of the most popular models used in CrossFit boxes around the globe.
-You’ve probably seen it in use at the CrossFit games.
+You’ve probably seen it in use at the CrossFit Games.

 The Assault AirBike checks off most of the features we consider required for a good fan bike.